 This sudden act of aggression infuriated the Tylan Theocracy to the galactic east, spurring them into action.
 They declared a war of liberation on the Federation, in order to liberate the humans.
 Meanwhile, the humans eventually started an uprising among their fellow slaves, and commandeered one of the Drakhassi's planet-killer weapons.

-Originally constructed to destroy planets that fell under Aedon's influence, the weapon was turned against its former masters, and used to destroy hundreds of the Federation's inhabited worlds.
-The destruction of so many worlds had a terrible effect: the reawakening of Aedon, which sent a psionic shockwave throughout the galaxy.
-This alarmed the government of the Theocracy, which occupied the revolutionary republic, ostensibly to protect it from Aedon, yet in reality, to punish the humans for committing such an atrocity.
+Originally constructed to destroy planets that fell under the influence of Aedon, the weapon was turned against its former masters, and used to destroy hundreds of the Federation's inhabited worlds.
+The destruction of so many worlds had a terrible effect: the birth of the Avenger of Death, the fourth and most recent Aedonic god, which sent a psionic shockwave throughout the galaxy.
+This alarmed the government of the Theocracy, which occupied the revolutionary republic, ostensibly to protect it from the influence of Aedon, yet in reality, to punish the humans for committing such an atrocity.

 Unification and Conquest

 Meanwhile, on the worlds surrounding the Aedon Vortex, alien life was being influenced by the Veil.
 This led to the creation of several marauder cliques, that feuded with not only each other but also outside empires.
 They sold mercenaries to fight in foreign wars.
 They raided into both Mechyrdian and former Fulkreyksk space.
 Eventually, these marauders would be united by the Great Khagan, founding the Arkant Horde.
 The Arkant Horde began a wave of conquest into the Galactic East, starting with minor marauders that refused to bend the knee, and eventually reaching Mechyrdian space.